 - Uncheck the option – When displaying hierarchy in Outlook, show only the subscribed folders.

 - Save the changes and click Send/Receive option to check the new messages.

 If the above mentioned methods fail to remove the problem, then remove and add the IMAP account again with MS Outlook.
 However, don’t install such updates that affect the Outlook’s performance.
 In severe situations, the messages may get damage due to bad installation of updates and the data become inaccessible.
 To remove the corruption, try using the ESEUTIL tool to recover the data.
-If you don’t want to take data loss risk, then take immediate assistance from professional software such as Softaken for OST to PST converter.
+If you don’t want to take data loss risk, then take immediate assistance from professional software such as OST to PST converter.

-Softaken for OST to PST is easy-to-use migration software tool which can access user mailbox from any Outlook OST file and save it directly to the PST file or to some other location.
+OST to PST is easy-to-use migration software tool which can access user mailbox from any Outlook OST file and save it directly to the PST file or to some other location.
 You can move the mailbox from OST file, and the software provides the filters to choose only the essential data.